-Section Requirement Response В Content of EIS (continued) 11.121 Predict and map the impacts of the noise and vibration emissions from the construction and operation of the project on the environmental values of the receiving environment, including sensitive receptors.
-The assessment of impacts on noise and vibration should be in accordance with the following: [a] EPP (Noise) 2008, using recognised quality assured methods (b) Environmentally Relevant Activities - DES Application Requirements for ERAs with noise impacts (Guideline ESR/2015/1838) [c] Construction - The Department of Transport and Main Roads Transport Noise Management Code of Practice: Volume 2 - Construction Noise and Vibration dated March 2016 and gazetted on 29 July 2016 [d] Operational Noise - The Department of Transport and Main Roads Policy for Development on Land Affected by Environmental Emissions from Transport and Transport Infrastructure Version 4 (October 2017) (Rail noise external criteria contained in Table 3 of the document) (refer to Appendix 1) [e] Operational Vibration - British Standard BS 6472-1:2008 Guide to evaluation of human exposure to vibration in buildings - Vibration sources other than blasting.
-British Standards Institution, London [f] any additional railway noise and vibration guidance documents released by the State of Queensland.
-Chapter 14: Noise and Vibration Section 6.5.2 Section 14.7 Section 14.8 Appendix S: Construction Noise and Vibration and Operational Road Traffic Noise Technical Report Section 5.4 Section 6.0 Appendix E Appendix T: Operational Railway Noise and Vibration Technical Report Section 4.0 Section 7.0 Section 7.0 Section 8.0 Section 9.0 Section 10.0 Section 11.0 Section 12.0 Section 12.0 Section 13.0 Appendix E Approval for ERAs that may be required by the Project will be sought separately to the approval being sought through the EIS process.
-Appropriate noise and vibration assessments, as required, will be undertaken at a later date to inform the necessary development approval application(s).
-11.122 Discuss separately the key project components likely to present an impact on noise and vibration for the construction and operation phases of the project.
-Chapter 14: Noise and Vibration Section 14.7 Appendix S: Construction Noise and Vibration and Operational Road Traffic Noise Technical Report Section 5.1 Section 5.4 Section 6.0
+Section Requirement Cross Reference 11.121 Predict and map the impacts of the noise and vibration emissions from the construction and operation of the project on the environmental values of the receiving environment, including sensitive receptors.
+The assessment of impacts on noise and vibration should be in accordance with the following: (a) EPP (Noise) 2008, using recognised quality assured methods Chapter 16: Noise and Vibration Section 16.6 to 16.9 Section 16.12 Section 16.14 (a) EPP (Noise) 2008, using recognised quality assured methods (b) Environmentally Relevant Activities - DES Application Requirements for ERAs with noise impacts (Guideline ESR/2015/1838) (c) Construction - The Department of Transport and Main Roads Transport Noise Management Code of Practice: Volume 2 - Construction Noise and Vibration dated March 2016 and gazetted on 29 July 2016 (d) Operational Noise - The Department of Transport and Main Roads Policy for Development on Land Affected by Environmental Emissions from Transport and Transport Infrastructure Version 4 (October 2017) (Rail noise external criteria contained in Table 3 of the document) (refer to Appendix 1) (e) Operational Vibration - British Standard BS 6472-1:2008 Guide to evaluation of human exposure to vibration in buildings - Vibration sources other than blasting.
+British Standards Institution, London (f) any additional railway noise and vibration guidance documents released by the State of Queensland.
+Section 16.14 Appendix V: Noise and Vibration Assessment- Construction and Road Traffic Section 6.0 Section 8.1 Section 8.2 Appendix D Appendix J Appendix W: Noise and Vibration Assessment-Railway Operations Section 3 to 9 Section 12 to 14 Appendix D Appendix E Appendix H 11.122 Discuss separately the key project components likely to present an impact on noise and vibration for the construction and operation phases of the project.
+Chapter 16: Noise and Vibration Section 16.6 to 16.9 Section 16.14 Appendix V: Noise and Vibration Assessment- Construction and Road Traffic Section 6.1 Section 8.1 Section 8.2 Section 10 11.123 Taking into account the practices and procedures that would be used to avoid or minimise impacts, the impact prediction must address the: (a) activity's consistency with the objectives of documentation referenced in 11.122 (b) cumulative impact of the noise and vibration with other known emissions of noise associated with existing major projects and/or developments and those which are progressing through planning and approval processes that are publicly available (c) potential impacts of any low-frequency (<200 Hz) noise emissions.
+Chapter 16: Noise and Vibration Section 16.6 to 16.9 Section 16.13 Section 16.14 Appendix V: Noise and Vibration Assessment- Construction and Road Traffic Section 6 Section 7 Section 8.3 Section 9.0 Section 10.5 Appendix W: Noise and Vibration Assessment-Railway Operations Section 7 Section 9 Section 10 Section 10 Section 15 Section 16 Appendix D Appendix E

-Section Requirement Response

-В Content of EIS (continued)

-11.123 Taking into account the practices and procedures that would be used to avoid or minimise impacts, the impact prediction must address the: [a] activity's consistency with the objectives of documentation referenced in 11.122 [b] cumulative impact of the noise and vibration with other known emissions of noise associated with existing major projects and/or developments and those which are progressing through planning and approval processes that are publicly available [c] potential impacts of any low-frequency (<200 Hz) noise emissions.
-Chapter 14: Noise and Vibration Section 14.6.1 Table 14.11 Section 14.9 Appendix S: Construction Noise and Vibration and Operational Road Traffic Noise Technical Report Section 2.1 Section 2.2 Section 4.0 Section 8.0 Table 4.3 Appendix T: Operational Railway Noise and Vibration Technical Report Section 8.0 Section 9.0 Section 10.0 Section 11.0 Section 11.6 Section 12.0 Section 13.0 Section 14.0 Appendix D Appendix E

-Mitigation measures

-11.124 Describe how the proposed project would be managed to be consistent with best practice environmental management for the activity.
-Where a government plan is relevant to the activity, or the site where the activity is proposed, describe the activity's consistency with that plan.
-Chapter 14: Noise and Vibration Section 14.8 Chapter 22: Outline Environmental Management Plan Appendix S: Construction Noise and Vibration and Operational Road Traffic Noise Technical Report Section 7.0 Appendix T: Operational Railway Noise and Vibration Technical Report Section 12.0